 On August 15, 2022, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") to acquire 100% of the outstanding shares of GeneSiC Semiconductor Inc., a silicon carbide ("SiC") pioneer with deep expertise in SiC power device design and process, based in Dulles, Virginia.
 Total merger consideration was approximately \$244.0 million and consisted of approximately \$146.3 million of common stock, \$97.1 million of cash consideration, and potential future cash earn-out payments of up to an aggregate of \$25.0 million which were fair valued at \$0.6 million.
 The acquisition was accounted for as a business combination in accordance with ASC 805, Business Combinations.
 The Company has determined fair values of the assets acquired and liabilities assumed.
-These values are subject to change as the Company performs additional reviews of the assumptions used.

-The following tables summarize the purchase consideration and the purchase price allocation to estimated fair values of the identifiable assets acquired and liabilities assumed (in thousands):
+The following tables summarize the purchase consideration and the purchase price allocation to estimated fair values of the identifiable assets acquired and liabilities assumed (in thousands) at acquisition date: